nabdeep-patel/handwritten-digit-recognition/README.md

 1. **Definition:** ReLU stands for Rectified Linear Unit.
 It is an activation function that introduces non-linearity to the neural network by outputting the input directly if it is positive, and zero otherwise.
 2. **Mathematical Expression:** The ReLU function is defined as **f(x)=max(0,x)**, where **x** is the input to the function and **f(x)** is the output.
 3. **Simple and Efficient:** ReLU is computationally efficient and easy to implement, making it popular in deep learning models.
-4. **Non-linear Activation:** ReLU introduces non-linearity to the neural network, allowing it to learn complex relationships between
+4. **Non-linear Activation:** ReLU introduces non-linearity to the neural network, allowing it to learn complex relationships between features in the data.

 🔍 **Model Architecture:**